Postrediori/OceanSimulation/README.md

 ## Prerequisites

-Compiling and running the sample project requires GCC, CMake, GNU Make.
+Generating build files for your OS and build system requires CMake.
-Most of the dependencies needed for build are bundled with the repository as submodules.
+Most of the dependencies are bundled with the repository as git submodules.
 This includes:

 * [glad](https://github.com/Dav1dde/glad) - OpenGL Function Loader.